-Within a couple of days, I observed cloudy water.
+Within a couple of days, I observed cloudy aquarium water.
 I performed a water change, but bad luck, half of my fish died in a week!
 I had to seek an expert’s opinion at that time.

 In the bi-weekly and monthly schedule, you have to perform little extensive tasks like filter media changes, water testing, scraping glasses, etc.

 Once you start this fascinating journey, you’ll find everything quite easy.
 Fishkeeping will never be humdrum.
-Fish are colorful adorable pets for bringing charm to your life.
+Fish are colorful adorable pets for bring charm to your life.
 They don’t demand much supervision and commitment.

 One site I should specifically mention.
 Tropical Fish Care Guides’ is a great resource to help beginners avoid the biggest mistakes and teach them how to look after tropical fish the right way.